Find synonyms Find exact match

 ●For patients receiving chemotherapy with cyclophosphamide plus an anthracycline, we recommend antiemetic therapy with a combination of a 5-HT3 receptor antagonist, dexamethasone, and an NK1R antagonist (Grade 1A).
 (See 'Efficacy' above.)

 •If aprepitant is used on day 1, we recommend maintenance therapy with a combination of aprepitant on days 2 and 3 and dexamethasone on days 2 through 4 (table 3) (Grade 1B).
 (See 'Management' above.)
-An alternative regimen is dexamethasone alone.
+An alternative maintenance regimen is dexamethasone alone on days 2 through 4.
+(See 'Versus glucocorticoids in patients receiving AC' above.)

 •A single dose schedule of fosaprepitant (dose 150 mg IV 30 minutes prior to chemotherapy in conjunction with a 5-HT3 receptor antagonist on day 1 and dexamethasone on days 1 through 4) is an acceptable alternative.
 (See 'One versus three-day administration' above.)